-We introduced how to make a DC power supply from grid connection and AC power supply until the last column.
+We introduced how to make a DC power supply from a grid connection and an AC power supply until the last column.
 These conversions are basically done by circuits, and they are used electricity without waste, such as inverters for home appliances, and devices that efficiently operate solar and wind power.
 In addition, because it is also used to turn the motor efficiently from low speed to high speed, it is also used for the motor control part of the hybrid car.
 They are also incorporated in household appliances such as LED lighting otherwise.
 A semiconductor that controls and supplies power used for these circuits is called a "power semiconductor."
 They correspond from small electric power to large electric power depending on the place where they are used.

 Power semiconductors perform the following four functions.

 - Convert AC voltage to DC voltage

 - Change the frequency of AC voltage to another frequency